bitbull-team/theme-frontend-bitbull-startup/README.md

 This name will be used in the composer.json of your Magento2 installation to add it as dependency.

-Pay attention that the dependecies' versions of `magento/theme-frontend-blank` and `magento/framework` must refer to the correct versions used in the [composer.json of the Magento2 current version used](https://github.com/magento/magento2/blob/2.1/lib/internal/Magento/Framework/composer.json)
+Pay attention that the dependecies' versions of `magento/theme-frontend-blank` and `magento/framework` must refer to the correct versions used in the [composer.json of Magento/Framework module](https://github.com/magento/magento2/blob/2.1/lib/internal/Magento/Framework/composer.json) and the [composer.json of Magento/Blank theme](https://github.com/magento/magento2/blob/2.1/app/design/frontend/Magento/blank/composer.json) of the Magento2 current version used.
+You can easily know it by switching the branch on the desired tag.

 ## /Magento_Theme/layout/default.xml
 This is not mandatory, but you may want to use this file if your theme is not based on any parent theme or just to change the path (or format only) of your theme's logo ([other cases can be found on the doc](http://devdocs.magento.com/guides/v2.1/frontend-dev-guide/themes/theme-create.html#theme_logo)).